Adinkra-Ideas/Demo-store-front-Shopware/README.md

 # Shopware 6 production template

-This repository contains the production template that enables you to build, package and deploy Shopware 6 to production shops.
+This repository contains an example Project demonstrating a production template that enables you to build, package and deploy Shopware 6 to production shops.